openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         expression
         ;

-A *constant expression* is an expression of a predefined value type (:ref:`Predefined Types`), or of type ``string`` that completes normally while being composed only of the following:
+A *constant expression* is an expression of a primitive type (see :ref:`Primitive Types`), or of type ``string`` that completes normally while being composed only of the following:

 -  Literals of a primitive type, and literals of type ``string`` (see :ref:`Literals`);